AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-from-aem.md

 ### Enable email notifications for large downloads {#enable-emails-for-large-downloads}

->[!NOTE]
->
->This feature is available in prerelease channel.
-See [Prerelease Channel documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#enable-prerelease) for information to enable the feature for your environment.

 Asynchronous downloads are triggered in any of the following cases:

 * If there are more than ten assets